“Starving for run making power, the Phillies’ Labor Day attendance found in their lap a brand new outfielder.

 “He knew I was lying,” Dan later admitted.

 “Doc Prothro (the Phillies manager) never said a word to me, never said one word.
 So the lineup gets put up and Litwhiler’s not in the lineup.
 I said, ‘Uh-oh, something’s wrong here.’
 I didn’t say anything to him about it.

 “The ballplayers come up and say, ‘What happened?
 What did you do wrong?’
 I said, ‘I have no idea.’
 They thought I was on the train.
 They saw me at the station, they saw me at the hotel.”

-After some time in Wilkes-Barre (where he hit well) and Baltimore (where he didn’t), he made it back to Philadelphia and started off with a 21-game hitting streak.
+After some time in Wilkes-Barre (where he hit well) and Baltimore (where he didn’t), he made it back to Philadelphia and compiled a 21-game hitting streak.
 “By that time Prothro’s in love with me,” Dan stated, and he finished the 1940 season with a .345 average, five home runs, and 17 RBIs in 36 major league games.
 He had finally made it.
-To cap his season, he married Dorothy Lynch, whom he had met on October 10.
+To cap his season, he married Dorothy Lynch on October 10.
 In 1941, his first full year in the majors, he hit .305/18/66 with 72 runs scored in 151 games.
 Not only was that a personal best for home runs, but he also managed to hit at least one in every National League park that season.
 Unfortunately he made 15 errors in the outfield that year as well.

 In 1942, Hans Lobert took over as manager of the lowly Phillies, who were coming off a 43-111 season and four straight seasons in last place.
 He told Dan that he’d noticed that all of his errors the previous year were on groundballs, not on flies or throws.
 “I’ll tell you what you’re going to do this year,” Lobert told him, “You’re going to take second infield practice every day this year.
 If you don’t, it’s going to cost you $50.”